WhatsApp: +12508858802 (After 5 p.m. UK time)

 • Pass the MCCQE1 exam in provinces where it is required

 • Obtain an eligibility letter from the College of Family Physicians of Canada.
-Specialist Consultants should contact the Royal College of Physicians and Surgeons of Canada
+Specialist Consultants should contact the Royal College of Physicians and Surgeons of Canada should contact that medical authority

 • Apply for your Licentiate of the Medical Council of Canada (LMCC), if needed in the province where you will practice